apache/couchdb-documentation/rfcs/003-fdb-seq-index.md

 serialization order for transactions.
 The final 2 bytes are user-defined and can be used to create multiple versionstamps in a single transaction.

-`Incarnation`: a single byte, monotonically increasing value specified for each CouchDB database.
-The `Incarnation` starts at `\x00` when a database is created and is incremented by one whenever a database is relocated to a different FoundationDB cluster.
+`Incarnation`: a monotonically increasing Integer value specified for each CouchDB database.
+The `Incarnation` starts at zero (i.e. `\x14` in the tuple layer encoding) when a database is created and is incremented by one whenever a database is relocated to a different FoundationDB cluster.
+Thus the majority of the time an Incarnation fits into a single byte, or two bytes if the database has been moved around a small number of times.

-`Sequence`: a 13 byte value formed by combining the current `Incarnation` of the database and the `Versionstamp` of the transaction.
+`Sequence`: the combinination of the current `Incarnation` for the database and the `Versionstamp` of the transaction.
 Sequences are monotonically increasing even when a database is relocated across FoundationDB clusters.

 `style=all_docs`: An optional query parameter to the `_changes` feed which requests that all leaf revision ids are included in the response.
 The replicator